Free trial license

 - Some AI-based features have limitations during the trial, including word limits for AI analysis and no complimentary AI transcription minutes.

-- If you reach the trial size limits, you can purchase a license and convert your trial into a fully licensed version without losing your work.
+- After 5 days of active use, the trial expires and the software defaults to a restricted version that lets you view projects of any size and create and edit projects of limited size (10 documents, 50 quotations, 25 codes, 2 memos).
+If you reach the trial size limits, you can purchase a license and convert your trial into a fully licensed version without losing your work.

 - A new trial license cannot be issued if you already have a regular license, an active trial license, or have recently used a trial version.